Competitions and live briefs

 - Designs presented to a high standard.

-- Creativity, uniqueness, and offer a fresh approach to the brief - the spirit of Tate Modern, Tate Britain, the city and its communities.
+- Creativity, uniqueness and offer a fresh approach to the theme of birthday or Christmas.

-- Commercial viability, for example, has a wide public appeal.
+- Commercial viability, for example have wide public appeal.

-- Priority will be given to students who have not previously won a Tate competition.
+- Priority will be given to students who have not previously won a not just a shop competition.

 How to apply

-- Submission file type: High resolution JPEG (300 dpi) with max size of 1MB.
-NB: If selected you will need to supply an Illustrator, EPS or Tiff file.
+- Please note: if selected, you will need to supply an Illustrator, EPS or Tiff file.

 We particularly welcome bookings from those currently underrepresented in not just a shop and more widely in high street retail.
 This includes students and graduates who are disabled or have a specific learning disability; Black, Asian and Minority Ethnic, LGBTQ+, are the first in their family to attend university, or are from a low socio-economic background.
 We’re committed to better representing the communities we serve.